Measuring the robustness of Gaussian processes to kernel choice: OUR WORKFLOW

-Then we increase $\eps$ until the optimum of \cref{mainOptimizationProblem} changes our decision.
-Finally, we check whether the decision-changing kernel, $\kperturb$, is qualitatively interchangeable with $k_0$.
-It remains to precisely define a set of ``$\eps$-near'' kernels (\cref{sec:nearbyKernels}), to show that we can efficiently solve \cref{mainOptimizationProblem} (\cref{sec:nearbyKernels}), and to provide ways to assess qualitative interchangeability (\cref{sec:QI}).
-We provide a number of practical choices for each step in the remainder of this section and then illustrate on simulated and real data sets in subsequent sections.
+To find $\eps^*$, we slowly increase $\eps$ until $k_1(\eps)$ changes our decision.
+We then check whether the decision-changing kernel, $\kperturb$, is qualitatively interchangeable with $k_0$.
+It remains to precisely define a set of ``$\eps$-near'' kernels and show that we can efficiently solve \cref{mainOptimizationProblem} (\cref{sec:nearbyKernels}), and to provide ways to assess qualitative interchangeability (\cref{sec:QI}).

 Note that although \cref{alg:workflow} can detect non-robustness, it cannot certify robustness; it is possible, even though it may be unlikely, that there exists a qualitatively interchangeable kernel that the methodology has not detected but that still changes the decision.
-This point is generally true of sensitivity analyses, and the present workflow is no exception.
-This observation is also similar in spirit to classical hypothesis tests: a user can reject -- but not accept -- a null hypothesis.
+The inability to decisively declare an analysis robust is generally true of robustness analyses, and the present workflow is no exception.
+This observation is similar in spirit to classical hypothesis tests: a user can reject -- but not accept -- a null hypothesis.